Fx64b/fx64b.dev/content/projects/flashcard-app.md

 **What Needs Work:**

 - Better error handling for failed payments
-- More subscription plan options
-- Usage-based billing for AI features
 - Cancellation flow improvements

 The payment stuff works, but there are definitely edge cases I haven't fully tested.
 It's one of those areas where you don't really know how robust your implementation is until real money starts flowing through it.